snapcrafters/sommelier-core/README.md

 ### General use

 * `TRICKS`: A space-separated list of [winetricks](https://wiki.winehq.org/Winetricks) to run before installing the application.
 For example, the trick `dxvk` installs and configures the Vulkan-based translation layer for Direct3D 9/10/11.

+  Run `winetricks list-all` to see all available tricks.
+[Wine errors](https://wiki.winehq.org/Debug_Channels) can help you figure out which tricks are needed.
+Run `export WINEDEBUG=err+all` before running your snap to see them.
 * `INSTALL_URL`: URL to publicly available installer.
 Sommelier will download this installer and execute it in Wine.

   > Note: if the installer is not publicly downloadable, you can alternatively include the installer in the snap and use the `INSTALL_EXE` environment variable to specify the absolute path to the installation exe.
 Using `INSTALL_URL` is preferred, however, because many installers have licenses that prevent third-party distribution.
 Example: `INSTALL_PATH: "$SNAP/PhotoScapeSetup_V3.7.exe"`
 * `INSTALL_FLAGS`: Windows-style CLI flags to pass to the installer.
 Many installers have CLI flags for silent installation, for example.
+Universal Silent Switch Finder can help you find these flags.
 * `WINEDLLOVERRIDES`: Override DLL loading behavior: configure Wine to choose between native and builtin DLLs.
 See [DLL Overrides](https://wiki.winehq.org/Wine_User%27s_Guide#DLL_Overrides) and [WINEDLLOVERRIDES](https://wiki.winehq.org/Wine_User%27s_Guide#WINEDLLOVERRIDES.3DDLL_Overrides) docs for more information.
 Example: `"mscoree,mshtml="`
 * `WINEESYNC`: set to `1` to enable esync.
 This can increase performance for some games, especially ones that rely heavily on the CPU.
 See [esync docs](https://github.com/zfigura/wine/blob/esync/README.esync) for more information.
 * `WINEARCH`: Wine will start an 64-bit environment by default.
 This runs both 32-bit and 64-bit Windows binaries.
 Some 32-bit applications, however, have issues when you run them in 64-bit Wine.
 For these applications, set `WINEARCH` to `win32` to use a 32-bit-only environment.